 Be wary of cliff suck while standing enraptured on the roll-off slab with the enthralling vista encompassing the deep chasm, soaring cliffs, jutting fins, and white domes.
 This vantage point is unparalleled in the monument.
 (THW, photo)

 Walk on a three-foot-wide exposed ledge for 0.1 mile.
-The platform is carved into the steeply inclined sandstone slope and free of debris.
+The platform is carved into the steeply inclined sandstone pitch and free of debris.
 Stay on course.
-Have some respect for the mules.

 The treadway was roughed up by hand-chiseling to provide passage and increase the grip for pack animals.